TheBozzz34/encrypted-fsk/README.md

 - **Preamble Sync Detection** using alternating `01` pattern
 - **Start/End Framing** using ASCII STX (`\x02`) and ETX (`\x03`)
 - **Goertzel-based Demodulator** with noise filtering
+- **Hamming Error Correction** with 3 parity bits for every 4 data bits, allowing single-bit error correction and two-bit error detection in each 7-bit block.

 ---